 - Relocating or rescheduling of classes

 - Changing residence locations (reporting parties will not be moved without their consent)

 - Restricting the respondent’s presence on campus at certain times or to certain areas of campus

 - Issuing interim suspension of the respondent from residence, from the campus, and/or from any activities of the university to ensure the health or safety of members of the college community.

-The university will maintain as confidential any accommodations or other interim measures provided to the reporting party, to the extent maintaining such confidentiality would not impair the ability to provide the accommodations or protective measures.
+The university will maintain as confidential any accommodations or other interim measures provided, to the extent maintaining such confidentiality would not impair the ability to provide the accommodations or protective measures.
 (For example, no-contact orders must be disclosed to the affected student.)

 Interim actions may be modified at any time.